 If you are not one currently, we encourage you to become an AMA member.

-AAPM participates in the Multisociety Pain Workgroup, a coalition of medical specialty societies that collectively advocates for continued coverage of important pain treatment options.
-Collectively, MPW societies represent 100,000 members dedicated in whole or in part to pain management.
+AAPM participates in the Multisociety Pain Workgroup, a coalition of Medical Specialty Societies that collectively advocates for continued coverage of important pain treatment options.

 Collectively, MPW Societies represent 100,000+ members dedicated in whole or in part to Pain Management.

 AAPM supports the National Pain Strategy (NPS), developed by the US Department of Health and Human Services, which many AAPM leaders helped to shape.

 AAPM believes that successful implementation of the strategic goals in the NPS will create the cultural transformation of pain prevention, care, and education desperately needed for the American public.

 The HOD is the principal policy-making body of the American Medical Association.